hyperthunk/rebar_dist_plugin/README.md

     rebar clean generate    # if you're hooked into a release rebar distclean dist    # if you wish to explicitly assemble a distribution

+## Running the tests

+The project ships with a `Makefile` wrapper that will execute a bunch of tests against the examples directory using the [rebar_retest_plugin](https://github.com/hyperthunk/rebar_retest_plugin).
+As this configuration has separate dependencies (for test only), the simplest way to run these is to execute `make test` on the command line.